 Damage from caterpillars will come in the form of chewed leaves and defoliation of the plant.

 Treating Plumeria Insect Pests

 The first, easiest, and least expensive pest control for plumerias is to spray the plants with a strong jet of water.
 This creates a moist environment to discourage spider mites which prefer dry, dusty conditions.
-The spray dislodges whiteflies, either drowning them or breaking off their mouth parts so they die.
+The spray dislodges whiteflies and kills them by drowning them or breaking off their mouth parts, so they die.
 If a jet of water fails, spray the plants with insecticidal soap to suffocate the insects.

 Water does not impact scale and mealybugs.
 Both of these plumeria plant pests create a waxy protective shell preventing pesticides from penetrating.
 For these common plumeria pests, treat them with cotton swabs dipped in rubbing alcohol.
 Dab each bump or white sticky patch with rubbing alcohol to kill the insect under its protective shell.